 - Turkey broth or stock: The liquid component.

-- Fresh thyme: For additional aromatic flavors.
+- Fresh thyme: For aromatic flavors.
 You can also use dried thyme or Italian seasoning blend, if you prefer.

-If desired, you can use additional seasoning, such as rosemary, sage, poultry seasoning, onion flakes, or chicken bouillon.
+- If desired, you can use additional seasoning, such as rosemary, sage, poultry seasoning, onion flakes, or chicken bouillon.

 Step-by-Step Instructions

-1. Make a roux
+Step 1 | Make a roux

 A roux is pretty much flour and fat (butter, in this case) cooked together.
 It’s used to thicken sauces.
 To make a roux, melt butter and add flour over medium-low heat.
-Whisk constantly until thickened and until it starts to smell a bit nutty, about 2-3 minutes.
-This will get rid of the raw flour taste and ensure your gravy is lump-free.
+Whisk constantly (use a silicone whisk or wooden spoon) until thickened and until it starts to smell a bit nutty, about 2-3 minutes.

-2. Add turkey broth and whisk
+Step 2 | Add turkey broth and whisk

 Add thyme, garlic powder, onion powder, and salt and pepper to taste.
 Continue whisking for a few more minutes to incorporate.
 As it cools down, the turkey gravy will continue to thicken a little bit more.

-Make it Ahead
+Make Ahead Tips

 Substitutions and Variations